flukejones/asusctl/README.md

 ## Kernel support

-**The minimum supported kernel version is 5.17**
+**The minimum supported kernel version is 6.6**

-**For TUF laptops, the minimum supported kernel version is 6.1**

 ## Goals

-1. To provide an interface for rootless control of some system functions most users wish to control such as fan speeds, keyboard LEDs, graphics modes.
-2. Enable third-party apps to use the above with dbus methods
-3. To make the above as easy as possible for new users
+The main goal of this work is to provide a safe and easy to use abstraction over various laptop features via DBUS, and to provide some helpful defaults and other behaviour such as toggling throttle/profile on AC/battery change.

+1. Provide safe dbus interface
-4. Respect the users resources: be small, light, and fast
+2. Respect the users resources: be small, light, and fast

-Point 3 means that the list of supported distros is very narrow - fedora is explicitly supported.
-All other distros are *not* supported (while asusd might still run fine on them).
-For best support use fedora 36+ Workstation.

 Point 4? asusd currently uses a tiny fraction of cpu time, and less than 1Mb of ram, the way a system-level daemon should.
+Languages such as JS and python should never be used for system level daemons (please stop).

+## Keyboard LEDs

+The level of support for laptops is dependent on folks submitting data to include in [`./rog-aura/data/layouts/aura_support.ron`](./rog-aura/data/layouts/aura_support.ron), typically installed in `/usr/share/asusd/aura_support.ron`.
+This is because the controller used for keyboards and LEDs is used across many years and many laptop models, all with different firmware configurations - the only way to track this is with the file mentioned above.
+Why not just enable all by default?
+Because it confuses people.

+See the [rog-aura readme](./rog-aura/README.md) for more details.

 ## Discord